Cytel: Software products

 Statistical software based on the exact branch of statistics used for small-sample categorical and nonparametric data problem-solving.
-Utilized by statisticians and researchers in all fields of study, the StatXact software now has 150 different non-parametric statistical tests and procedures.
+Used by statisticians and researchers in all fields of study, StatXact now has 150 different non-parametric statistical tests and procedures.

-Initially offered in 1989 as StatXact DOS, StatXact 8 was released in 2007.
+Initially offered in 1989 as StatXact DOS, StatXact 12 was released in 2021.
 The StatXact PROCs variant integrates with the popular SAS statistical software.